GoogleCloudPlatform/cloud-foundation-fabric/blueprints/apigee/network-patterns/nb-glb-psc-neg-sb-psc-ilbl7-hybrid-neg/README.md

 ![Diagram](diagram.png)

 To emulate an service deployed on-premise, we have used a managed instance group of instances running Nginx exposed via a regional internalload balancer (L7).
-The service is accesible through VPN.
+The service is accessible through VPN.

 ## Running the blueprint